 Recently added to this topic is the question of how we want to work.
 The forced situation of having to work from home has triggered many discussions on different or alternative concepts for making work time better than it has been for many.
 These are also the main issues of Patty McCord talks: 8 Lessons for making a company worth working for, and Four lessons the pandemic taught us about work and life balance.

-Another issue that came up many times was that of commuting.
-Not having to spend hours driving to work was one of the most mentioned benefits of WFH.
+Another issue that came up many times in discussions on ways of working was that of commuting.
+Not having to spend hours driving to work was one of the most mentioned benefits of WfH; a topic that is met in some of the talks below:

-The topic of climate change is unavoidable, especially now in June, which reports on heat waves all over the world, not just the northern hemishere.
+The topic of climate change is unavoidable, especially in June (note: written last summer 2022), with reports on heat waves all over the world.

 Marvin Rees, mayor of Bristol, talks about what can and should be done in cities.